fastframe/utility/README.md

 The following classes are provided by this library:

-  * `FastFrame\Utility\ArrayHelper` Contains basic array handling utilities
+  * [FastFrame\Utility\ArrayHelper](./docs/array/basic.md) Contains basic array handling utilities
+  * [FastFrame\Utility\HistorySet](./docs/collection/history_set.md) Contains a Set implementation that tracks additions and removals
-  * `FastFrame\Utility\NestedArrayHelper` Contains nested array handling utilities
+  * [FastFrame\Utility\NestedArrayHelper](./docs/array/nested.md) Contains nested array handling utilities
-  * `FastFrame\Utility\PriorityList` Implementation of a priority queue that doesn't remove the items on iteration
+  * [FastFrame\Utility\PriorityList](./docs/priority_list.md) Implementation of a priority queue that doesn't remove the items on iteration
+  * [FastFrame\Utility\Set](./docs/collection/set.md) Contains a Set implementation
-  * `FastFrame\Utility\StringHelper` Contains string handling utilities
+  * [FastFrame\Utility\StringHelper](./docs/strings.md) Contains string handling utilities

 For general usage instructions, please read the documentation [here](./docs/index.md).

 ## Quality

 This package attempts to comply with [PSR-1][] and [PSR-4][].
 If you notice compliance oversights, please send a patch via pull request.

 ## Support

 If you believe you have found a bug, please report it using the [Github issue tracker](https://github.com/fastframe/utility/issues), or better yet, fork the library and submit a pull request.

 ## Testing